zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/admin-client/admin-client.md

-# Use the Admin Client to View Extract Statistics and Log messages
+# Use the Admin Client to View Extract Statistics and Log Messages

 ## Introduction